GoogleCloudPlatform/cloud-spanner-r2dbc/README.md

 a new `Connection` for each statement you wish to run.

 Additionally, if a `Connection` is not used for more than 1 hour, the Cloud Spanner database service reserves the right to drop the connection.
-If this occurs, an exception will be thrown when you attempt to run queries using the connection, and you will have to recreate the connection in order to reattempt the query.
+If this occurs, a `R2dbcNonTransientException` will be thrown when you attempt to run queries using the connection, and you will have to recreate the connection in order to reattempt the query.

 If you definitely need to keep an idle connection alive, for example, if a significant near-term increase in database use is expected, then you can prevent the connection from being dropped.